Will my insurance company pay for my roof to be replaced?

 Yes, if the damage is a covered peril under your homeowners’ policy, such as acts of nature like wind or hail and if repairs to the roof would not be feasible.

 Not as far as determining whether the damage will be a covered loss.
-It does affect how much the insurance company will pay if you have actual cash value (ACV) coverage on your insured building as opposed to replacement cost coverage on that building.
+It does affect how much the insurance company will pay if you have actual cash value (ACV) coverage on your insured building vs. replacement cost coverage.
+Be sure to review your insurance coverage, ask your agent, or speak with an insurance claims specialist for clarification.

 How much will I have to pay out-of-pocket?